 This ingredient is banned or regulated for cosmetic use in the EU, Canada, and Japan.
-Lead, a known neurotoxin, has been linked to reduced fertility in men and women, and it can still be harmful in small doses.
-While the dangers of lead seem obvious, it can be found in lipsticks in the U.S. from brands including Nars and Maybelline.
+Lead is a known neurotoxin, and has been linked to reduced fertility in men and women, and it can still be harmful in small doses.
+While the dangers of lead seem obvious, it's been found in lipsticks in the U.S. from various brands.
 In fact, one study by the FDA that tested 33 popular lipstick brands showed that 61% of lipsticks contained lead.
 However, the FDA has ruled that the trace amounts found in lipstick are not enough to do any real harm.

 This ingredient has been banned in the EU and Japan because of concerns regarding toxicity and harmfulness for consumers and the environment.
 According to a report by the National Toxicology Program, it’s “reasonably anticipated to be a human carcinogen.”
 This conclusion was reached after lab tests on mice showed the growth of tumors after oral exposure.
 However, the FDA has not found selenium sulfide to be dangerous in small amounts, and it’s legal over the counter in concentrations of 1% or less.